 Connected Recruiting: Attract and Convert More Candidates

-In the midst of today’s unprecedented staffing shortage, it’s never been more important for staffing firms to create a consistently engaged talent pool – but at the same time, it’s never been more difficult to attract and convert new candidates.
+In the midst of today’s unprecedented talent shortage, it’s never been more important for recruitment agencies to create a consistently engaged talent pool – but at the same time, it’s never been more difficult to attract and convert new candidates.

-The data makes it clear: staffing firms need to deliver the right message, at the right time, at every step of the journey.
+The data makes it clear: recruitment agencies need to deliver the right message, at the right time, at every step of the journey.

 This is where Connected Recruiting comes in.